apache/airflow/docs/apache-airflow/concepts/deferring.rst

 Smart Sensors
 -------------

-Deferrable Operators essentially supersede :doc:`Smart Sensors <smart-sensors>`, and should be preferred for almost all situations.
+Deferrable Operators supersede :doc:`Smart Sensors <smart-sensors>`.
 They do solve fundamentally the same problem; Smart Sensors, however, only work for certain Sensor workload styles, have no redundancy, and require a custom DAG to run at all times.